What to buy a cyclist for Christmas...

 We've found them perfect for Autumnal days, though as temperatures have dipped below freezing, you need a liner to keep your fingers toasty.

-The new version of these gloves for AW20 even have touch-screen fingertips...
+The current version of these gloves even have touch-screen fingertips...

 If you’re struggling with a Christmas cycling related gift, give these a go!